Advocacy: Why We Do What We Do

 Building Cooperative Behaviour

-On country roads, drivers often wave or nod to each other; the same courtesy can exist between path users.
-Even a quick “morning” or “hiya” helps create a cooperative environment, making it more likely you’ll work well together next time you meet.
+On country roads, drivers often nod or wave to acknowledge each other.
+The same courtesy can work between path users.
+Even a quick “morning” or “hiya” builds a cooperative environment and makes it more likely you will work well together next time you meet.

 How Instincts Link to the Guidelines

-The Share the Path rules reflect these instinctive behaviours:
+The Share the Path rules reflect instinctive behaviours.

 • Bikes give way to pedestrians → The faster vehicle yields in a conflict pair.

-• Pedestrians don’t block the path → Cooperation with every potential conflict pair.
+• Pedestrians do not block the path → Cooperation with every potential conflict pair.

-• Sound your bell / warn on approach → Alert the other person to your presence.
+• Sound your bell or warn on approach → Alert the other person to your presence.

 The Reality of the Active Travel Network